TenzingPalden/Tetris_Clone_with_Python/README.md

 # Tetris-Clone
 # Hello All! 👋
 This is a Tetris clone made in Python using PyGame and some resources on YouTube.
-They goal for Tetris is to … I don’t want to explain this lol.
+The goal for Tetris is to … I don’t want to explain this lol.

 ## KEYS ARE BELOW: